 VMworld 2012 in San Francisco will be my fifth VMworld.
 While this event is completely different from VMworld 2008 in just about every way, I am just as excited about this conference as I was about that one.
 I have received advanced briefings from various people, but I can't divulge any of that information until it's announced at VMworld.
-However, I can give you some expert-level knowledge about
+However, I can give you some expert-level knowledge about what to expect from VMworld 2012.

 VMware announcements and releases